This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add in the eggs, coconut oil, and vanilla, then use a spatula to mix the batter well.
 It will be very thick and sticky, and not nearly as runny as traditional brownie batter.

-Reserve 2 tablespoons of chocolate chips to sprinkle over the top, then stir the rest of them into the batter.
+Reserve 2 tablespoons of chocolate chips to sprinkle over the top, then stir the remaining chocolate chips into the batter.

-Transfer the batter to the prepared 8-inch baking dish, then use a spatula (or use wet hands) to press the batter evenly into the bottom of the pan.
+Transfer the batter to the prepared 8-inch baking dish.
+Then, use a spatula (or wet hands) to press the batter evenly into the bottom of the pan.
 It’s okay if it’s not perfectly smooth, because the batter will spread as it cooks.

 Sprinkle the reserved chocolate chips over the top.

-Bake at 350ºF until the edges of the brownies look dry and the center of the pan doesn’t jiggle too much, about 25 minutes.
-It’s normal for the brownies to puff up slightly in the oven, and then deflate slightly as they cool.
+Bake at 350°F until the edges of the brownies appear dry and the center of the pan no longer jiggles much, about 25 minutes.
+It’s normal for the brownies to puff up slightly in the oven and then deflate slightly as they cool.

-For brownies with a more gooey middle, pull them out of the oven when the center jiggles slightly, after 22 to 24 minutes.
+Note: For brownies with a more gooey middle, remove them from the oven when the center jiggles slightly, after 22 to 24 minutes of baking.
 They will continue to firm up as they cool, and a toothpick should come out relatively clean when inserted into the center of the pan.
 (There may be a few crumbs that stick, but it shouldn’t look like raw batter.)

 Frequently Asked Questions